How Camberwell can support your Plastic Free July challenge

 According to the Plastic Free July website, it is estimated there will be more plastic than fish in the world’s oceans by 2050 – and most of it comes from land and was once in your hands.
 By encouraging people to refuse plastic, the challenge aims to keep the oceans clean.

 But where do you begin?

 Start with small changes, such as swapping your takeaway coffee cup for a reusable type.
 Use fabric bags to buy your groceries instead of relying on plastic bags.
+Switch to buying sustainable fashion garments.
 Opt for package-free goods when you go shopping.

 In Camberwell, we have plenty of shops and business that encourage environmentally-friendly and plastic-free habits.

 Here are some ways Camberwell can support your Plastic Free July challenge:

 The Source Bulk Foods in Camberwell gives you the chance to do zero-waste grocery shopping.
 The store stocks an impressive range of bulk wholefoods including nuts, grains, dried fruits, cereals, sweet treats as well as paleo, gluten free, organic and vegan products.

 You can place ingredients in your own containers or bags, or use the brown paper bags available in store.
 The store is designed so that you only buy the quantities you need, eliminating food waste.